Al-ImranRony/Al-ImranRony/README.md

 # Peace be upon you ! 😊

 ```
-This is Imran Rony; Studying Computer Science in Sylhet Engineering College, a python enthusiast and love programming.👋
+This is Imran Rony; Studying Computer Science in Sylhet Engineering College, a python enthusiast, love to create and code.👋
 ```

 - 🔭 I’m currently working on Python skill improvement and competitive programming.